exscape/plex-hide-spoilers/README.md

 # Features

+* Choose what to hide: summaries (TV and/or movies), episode titles, episode thumbnails.
+* Choose exactly which libraries to include (can be TV libraries, movie libraries, or both)
+* Ignore list for shows and individual movies (leaves all fields showing, even when unwatched)
 * Doesn't need to run on the Plex server -- can run on e.g. a Windows desktop with the Plex server on a NAS
 * Fairly performant: runs in a few seconds with a fairly large library
-* Choose exactly which libraries to include (can be TV libraries, movie libraries or both)
-* Ignore list for shows and individual movies you want to leave untouched (all summaries showing, even when unwatched)
 * Tested on Windows and Linux, but should run on just about anything that runs Python

 # Stuff left to do

 * Improve Plex login.
 The script currently requires a Plex token, fetched from a logged-in browser.

+# Shortcomings

+* Really only usable on a server with a single user, since fields are hidden for everyone on the server.

 # Installation